Novartis/Novartis.github.io/projects/peax.md

   Peax is a tool for interactive concept learning and exploration of epigenomic patterns based on unsupervised machine learning with autoencoders.
 ---

-# Peax: a pattern explorer for epigenomic data
+> A pattern explorer for epigenomic data.

 ![Peax's UI](/projects/peax/teaser.png)